INTERVIEW AND LIVE PICS BY MARKO SYRJALA

 Phil Lewis: Collector’s item, yeah.
 That’s a polite way of putting it.

-Metal-Rules.com: Remember the time when you were out of L.A.
-GUNS and the other guys decided to continue under the name.
+Metal-Rules.com: Do you remember when you were out of L.A.
+GUNS, and the other guys decided to continue under the name.

 Metal-Rules.com: So how do you like the albums they put out at that time?